Hydration Belts

 How to choose the right running belt

-For short and medium sessions, a running belt is often enough, but for longer trail runs a running vest can provide more storage and more pockets.
-To adapt your hydration setup, Hydration Reservoir V 1L and Magnetic Hose Mount are practical additions.
+For short and medium-length sessions, a running belt is often enough, but for longer trail sessions a running vest can provide more packing volume and more pockets.
+If you want to adapt the belt to the session, Hydration Reservoir V 1L and Magnetic Hose Mount are also practical additions to hydration systems.

 Frequently asked questions about running belts